-Natural Gas and LNG
+Natural Gas and LNG Updates

 Natural gas prices in Western Canada have been constrained in recent years due to increasing North American supply, limited access to markets and limited storage capacity.
 Companies that secure firm access to infrastructure to transport their natural gas production out of Western Canada may be able to access more markets and obtain better pricing.
-Companies without firm access out of Western Canada may be forced to accept spot pricing in Western Canada for their natural gas, which may be lower than the prices received in other markets.
-The Corporation has entered into, and continues to look for opportunities for, various physical delivery sales contracts and financial instruments in order to mitigate its exposure to volatile AECO pricing and provide the Corporation with geographical market diversification.
+Companies without firm access may be forced to accept spot pricing in Western Canada for their natural gas, which may be lower than the prices received in other markets.
+The Corporation has entered into, and continues to look for opportunities for, various physical delivery sales contracts and financial instruments in order to provide it with geographical market diversification.
 See "Description of the Business - Transportation Arrangements" and "Description of the Business - Marketing and Risk Management".

 Required repairs or upgrades to existing pipeline systems in Western Canada have also led to reduced capacity and apportionment of access, the effects of which have been exacerbated by storage limitations.
-In October 2020, TC Energy received federal approval to expand the NGTL System and the expanded NGTL System was completed in April 2022.
+In October 2020, TC Energy received federal approval to expand the NGTL System.
+The NGTL System is in the midst of implementing a \$6.5 billion infrastructure program, which added 1.3 billion cubic feet per day of capacity in 2022, and an additional 2.2 billion cubic feet per day of capacity is planned between 2023 and 2026.